 * Ground Control (e.g. mission planning and scheduling; distributed and collaborative mission planning; human-machine interactions; increasing velocity of ground system development)

 Although any relevant topic will be considered for submitted papers, the topics listed above are especially being sought as projected themes of the conference.
 In addition, papers that span two or more topic areas (e.g., novel approaches that draw upon cross-cutting technologies) are also strongly encouraged.
 Additionally, both SMC-IT and Space Computing are especially seeking student papers and presentations, or posters.
-For more detailed information on specific IT topic areas, schedule, author information, and general logistics information, please refer to the conference website: http://smc-it.org
+For more detailed information on specific IT topic areas, schedule, author information, and general logistics information, please refer to the conference website at http://smc-it.org

 September 7, 2018 Call for Full Papers, Posters, and Mini-Workshop Proposals